StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 ```

-After the HelmChart resource is successfully created, it will create the
+After the HelmChart resource is successfully created, it moves on to create the
-HelmRelease for the deployment of the application with the values informed
+HelmRelease for the deployment of the application with the values defined in
-inside the helmrelease.yaml file.
+the helmrelease.yaml file.

 ```shell
 ~$ kubectl get helmreleases